DJI Mavic Pro Drone with 4K HD Camera

 Let’s face it: You don’t want just any foldable drone.
 You want a DJI foldable drone.
 After all, DJI is the drone industry leader.
 No folding full-feature drone is more affordable than the DJI Mavic foldable drone.

 Compact size.
 High performance.
 Reliability.
 Maneuverability.
 Speed.
 Brilliant video and sharp stills.
 The best gimbals in the business.

-And support from the knowledgeable, skilled, DJI-trained technicians of Drone Nerds, the largest DJI dealer in the country.
+And support from the knowledgeable, skilled, DJI-trained technicians of Commercial Drones, the largest DJI dealer in the country.